 More than 35% of the UK's employed population worked from home at some point during the Covid-19 crisis, leading to an increase in unpaid overtime, causing a greater risk of health implications and distress.

-As the complaints about work-life balance and its effects on mental health are growing louder, countries across the globe are starting to recognize it as a social issue and are beginning to introduce legal measures to protect people’s well-being.
+As the complaints about work-life balance and its effects on mental health are growing louder, countries across the globe are starting to recognise it as a social issue and are beginning to introduce legal measures to protect people’s well-being.

 A recent study by Autonomy, an independent think tank, found that women were 43% more likely to have increased their hours than men.
 New working patterns have placed a greater burden on those carrying out standard caregiving, which again has disproportionately impacted women.